Overview

 Professor Gordon Mackay

-Professor Gordon Mackay is an orthopaedic surgeon and sports medicine specialist internationally recognised for pioneering ligament repair and reconstruction.
-He is the inventor of the Internal Brace technique, a globally adopted gold standard that has transformed ACL surgery and supported natural healing in appropriate cases.
-He is President and Founder of the Internal Brace International Study Group.
+As the inventor of the Internal Brace technique, Professor Mackay has played a key role in developing a globally adopted gold standard that has transformed ACL surgery and supported natural healing in appropriate cases.
+Professor Mackay is President and Founder of the Internal Brace International Study Group.

 Dr John Maclean